 For more information, contact:

 A Just Harvest Community Kitchen

 The A Just Harvest Community Kitchen has served a nutritious dinner to 150+ Rogers Park neighbors every night for 30 years.
-A Just Harvest organizes volunteers to cook and serve dinner every night of the week.
-Divine Mercy parishioners prepare and serve the dinner at A Just Harvest on the 3rd Sunday of every month.
-A Just Harvest is located in the Rogers Park neighborhood of Chicago.
+A Just Harvest organizes volunteers to deliver food to clients, or assist in other ways.
+Divine Mercy parishioners prepare sack dinners for A Just Harvest through our Uncle Pete's Ministry held on the first Monday evening of the month.

 Divine Mercy Parish also conducts several pantry drives during the year to help A Just Harvest stock their food pantry.
 (Watch the parish bulletin and website for Pantry Drive dates!)
-They cook 5,000 dinners each month, so large “Costco-size” containers are great.
+Large “Costco-size” containers are great.
 Cleaning supplies are also needed.

 Here is a list of items often needed at the pantry: